Activating inclusive wellness for mind, body, and community

 Socially constructed beauty/thin ideals: These made-up constructs lead to social comparisons, unhealthy thoughts and destructive behaviors.
 We support diversity, embracing who you are, and care way more about the kind of person you are than what you look like.

-Nathan heads up outreach and operations for The Current, including facilities, finances, and technology, but more importantly relationship-building with community members and organizations.
+Nathan (he/him) heads up outreach and operations for The Current, including facilities, finances, and technology, but more importantly relationship-building with community members and organizations.
 In his full-time day job, he manages the Outdoor Adventures program at NC State University, and occasionally shucking oysters at Locals Oyster Bar.

 Given his love of food and the outdoors, he is likely dreaming up a new food class, wellness adventure, or garden project as you read this.
-Nathan has a Bachelor's in Outdoor Education from the University of Minnesota - Duluth, a Master's Degree in Education from the University of Georgia (Go Dawgs!!), and is finishing a PhD in higher education from NC State.
+Nathan has a Bachelor's in Outdoor Education from the University of Minnesota - Duluth, a Master's Degree in Education from the University of Georgia (Go Dawgs!!), and a PhD in higher education from NC State.